Sir John Frederick William Herschel, 1st Bt

 Sitterback to top

 - Sir John Frederick William Herschel, 1st Bt (1792-1871), Mathematician and astronomer; son of William Herschel.
-Sitter in 18 portraits, Artist of 1 portrait.
+Sitter in 18 portraits, Artist or producer of 1 portrait.

 Artistback to top